NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 	var navigationEntry = {
 		moduleName: “details-page”,
 		context: { info: “something you want to pass to your page” },
-		animated: false
+		animated: true
 	};

+Now in our case our moduleName should be the path to our home.xml page './components/home/home' and we also don't have anything to pass along to the home page so we can omit the context.

-With that in place, we just need to call navigate passing our navigation entry to it.
+With this we just need to call navigate passing our navigation entry to it.

 	top.navigate(navigationEntry);